 Here are more details of a typical session.
 All times are approximate as we like to be spontaneous and flexible.

-Activities and rolling snack time.
+Free flow activities and rolling snack time.
 The children choose the time when they want their snack so their play is not interrupted at an inappropriate time for them.

 Music & movement and story time.